So, why should you care about Image SEO in the first place?

 Google analyses the search query of the users or the image uploaded through “Search by Image”.
 Based on several algorithm factors, the search engine ranks images for the specific query.

-Google Fixed These Issues with its Image Algorithm Update
+Google Fixed These Issues with Past Image Algorithm Update

 How to Rank in Google Image Search?